SoftFever/OrcaSlicer/README.md

         --repair            Repair given STL files and save them as <name>_fixed.obj --cut <z>           Cut given input files at given Z (relative) and export them as <name>_upper.stl and <name>_lower.stl
-        --info              Output information about the supplied file(s) and exit
+        --split             Split the shells contained in given STL file into several STL files --info              Output information about the supplied file(s) and exit

         -j, --threads <num> Number of threads to use (1+, default: 2)